SkeldJS/Hindenburg/pages/getting-started/configuration.md

 **Default**: `true`

 ## autoUpdate
-Whether or not to auto-update Hindenburg when there is an update available.
+Whether or not to auto-update Waterway when there is an update available.

 **Type**: boolean

 ## exitConfirmation
-Whether or not to confirm when pressing CTRL+C to close Hindenburg.
+Whether or not to confirm when pressing CTRL+C to close Waterway.

 **Type**: boolean